 The last couple of questions are about his personal situation, and his fluency returns as his monologue settles back into a less mind-boggling groove.

-So those words were just left hanging.
+So those words are just left hanging.

 ‘Intelligent, evil dust…’